rkocman/LLk-Parsing-Table-Generator/README.md

 ## Based on
-Koláø, D.: Simulation of LLk Parsers with Wide Context by Automaton with One-Symbol Reading Head.
+KolÃ¡Å™, D.: Simulation of LLk Parsers with Wide Context by Automaton with One-Symbol Reading Head.
 Aho, A.V., Ullman, J.D.: The Theory of Parsing, Translation, and Compiling, Volume I: Parsing.